How to Hold On When Life Is On Hold

 There is an optimal (i.e., easy, peaceful, kind) way to cope with and get through changes that make us feel as if life were on hold, and that is by doing what David Bruner of the Center for Spiritual Living in San Jose, California refers to as preferring what’s occurring.

 When we have intentions, we create the likelihood of personal joy.
-When we have expectations, we create the likelihood of suffering; we are unable to be present to life’s naturally unfolding moments and essentially, we miss out on life.
+When we become tightly attached to how we think life should unfold, we often create additional suffering for ourselves when reality doesn't cooperate.
 When we prefer and accept what is, however, we can surrender to and enjoy life’s many nuances and vicissitudes.

-In all pivotal life experiences are contained lessons.
+Many pivotal life experiences contain opportunities for reflection, insight, growth, or change — though those opportunities don't always reveal themselves immediately.
 If we treat these experiences as if life is on hold and don’t pay attention to the richness contained within them, we may miss the opportunity, whether to rediscover personal meaning, to strengthen our relationships, to slow down, or to make the changes we know we need to make to create a better now and a better later.